dhs-shine/trepo/README.md

     ....

 And this sync command generate a proper .gbs.conf file, too.
-You can build tizen plaform source code with gbs without gbs.conf configuration manually.
+You can build tizen plaform source code with gbs without gbs.conf configuration.

     cat .gbs.conf